-On Canadian model The outside mirrors are heated to remove fog and frost.
-With the ignition switch in the ON (II) position, turn on the heaters by pressing the button.
-The indicator in the button comes on as a reminder.
+On LX and Si models in Canada The outside mirrors are heated to remove fog and frost.
+With the ignition switch ON (II), turn on the heaters by pressing the button.
+The light in the button comes on as a reminder.
 Press the button again to turn the heaters off.